How to Find College Scholarships

 A growing number of schools publicize formulaic scholarship tables that tell you how much merit money you’re likely to get from them.
 These are most commonly found at larger state universities and while many are not guarantees of monetary awards, knowing, in general, what criteria equates to what level of scholarship consideration can be quite informative.

-For example, West Virginia University has a range of scholarships for students with minimum GPAs ranging from 3.0-3.8 and minimum SAT scores from 1110-1340.
-At WVU, the amounts awarded to non-residents are much greater than scholarships for West Virginia residents, who already enjoy a greatly reduced in-state tuition.
-Louisiana State University offers as much as $32,000 per year for a 1490 SAT and a 3.5 but students with significantly lower scores can apply for awards in the range of $500-$2,000 per year.
+For example, Colorado State University has a range of scholarships for students with minimum SAT scores from 1260-1450.
+At CSU, the amounts awarded to non-residents are much greater than scholarships for Colorado residents, who already enjoy a greatly reduced in-state tuition.
+Texas Tech University offers as much as $8,500 per year for a 1450 SAT, but students with significantly lower scores can apply for awards in the range of $1,000-$6,000 per year.
 Other schools, like Miami University of Ohio will award anywhere from half-to-full tuition for students with at least a 1450 or higher.
-Students in the 1260-1440 range are considered for amounts as high as half-tuition.
+Students in the 1300-1350 range are considered for amounts as high as half-tuition.

 Where can I find legitimate private scholarships?